Frequently Asked Questions

 Your Doctor may be able to give you advice, but only you and your child can decide how much risk is okay.

 Should I tell my Child’s teacher if they have Epilepsy?

-If your child does not have seizures during the day and is not experiencing any behaviour or learning problems, you may not need to tell anyone at school.
+If your child does not have seizures during the day and is not experiencing any behaviour or learning problems, you may not need to tell anyone at school, but it is wise to do so as the seizure pattern could change.
 On the other hand, teachers certainly need to know about seizures that occur during the day, as they have a duty of care for your child.
 The teacher can also play a vital role in helping to manage your child’s epilepsy.
 Information about seizure activity, medication side effects or any change in behaviour during the school day will be very valuable to you and your Doctor.

 What happens if my Child has a Seizure at night?

 As with all seizures, day or night, you should have a plan of what to do in a seizure.
 You can also discuss medication with your Doctor to see if seizure control can be improved.